samualtnorman/phone-number/README.md

 <details>
 <summary><code>isValidNumberForRegion()</code></summary>

 The optional `defaultCountry` argument is the _default_ country, i.e. it does not restrict to just that country, e.g. in those cases where several countries share the same phone numbering rules (NANPA, Britain, etc).
 For example, even though the number `07624 369230` belongs to the Isle of Man ("IM" country code) calling `isValidNumber('07624369230', 'GB')` still returns `true` because the country is not restricted to `GB`, it's just that `GB` is the default one for the phone numbering rules.
-For restricting the country see `isValidNumberForRegion()` though restricting a country [might not be a good idea](https://github.com/googlei18n/libphonenumber/blob/master/FAQ.md#when-should-i-use-isvalidnumberforregion).
+For restricting the country, see `isValidNumberForRegion()`, though restricting a country [might not be a good idea](https://github.com/googlei18n/libphonenumber/blob/master/FAQ.md#when-should-i-use-isvalidnumberforregion).

 ```js
 // Even though '07624 369230' number belongs to the Isle of Man ("IM")